javierdelapuente/paas-charm/docs/explanation/index.rst

   various components come together to form the 12-factor ecosystem.
 * :ref:`Web app framework <explanation_web_app_frameworks>`: More details about the
   supported web app frameworks.
+* :ref:`Opinionated nature of the 12-factor tooling <explanation_opinionated_nature>`:
+  Description of how the 12-factor tooling is opinionated and when those opinions can be overridden by users.

 12-factor app charm
 -------------------